-(4) Joint Officer Considerations
+(6) Joint Officer Considerations

 - (a) Our ability to operate effectively with the other Services is vital to our war-fighting capability.
 To foster this ability, a number of officers are assigned to joint duty with the Joint Staff, the other Services, and joint organizations.
 To ensure our ability to conduct joint operations, the Navy is firmly committed to placing as many officers as possible in joint duty assignment billets. - (b) Success in these assignments should be given special consideration, and the statutory joint promotion objectives, delineated in enclosure (4), represent critical requirements that warrant particular consideration when determining which officers are best qualified for promotion.
 However, these statutory joint promotion objectives do not alter the best and fully qualified selection standard.
-As such, members shall only select eligible officers who are best and fully qualified for promotion, even if doing so will result in a failure to meet the statutory joint promotion objectives. - (c) This guidance does not apply to boards for competitive categories in which there are no joint officers eligible for consideration. - (5) Acquisition Corps Considerations.
+As such, members shall only select eligible officers who are best and fully qualified for promotion, even if doing so will result in a failure to meet the statutory joint promotion objectives.

+- Subj: ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (c) This guidance does not apply to boards for competitive categories in which there are no joint officers eligible for consideration. - (7) Acquisition Corps Considerations.
 Acquisition Corps officers possess the qualifications to manage the development, acquisition, and life cycle support of the Navy's current and future platforms and associated systems.
 The URL, Aerospace Engineering Duty Officers, and Engineering Duty Officer communities all contain Acquisition Corps officers. addition, contracting skills are based in the Supply Corps and Civil Engineer Corps.
 While there are specific needs and backgrounds in each community, there are overarching acquisition skill sets which are valued and found in all of these communities.
 Officers who possess these skills, regardless of the community to which they belong, are valued and necessary for the health of the Acquisition Corps, and should be considered in the broad context of the Acquisition Corps.
 Examples of these overarching skill sets include technical and operational knowledge of Command, Control, Communications, Computers, and Intelligence (C4I), combat systems, unmanned systems, systems engineering, enterprise information systems, information technology (IT), and weapons and major weapons systems (e.g., ships and aircraft).
-In determining the best and fully qualified officers for promotion, you shall give equal consideration to outstanding performance whether in an acquisition or non-acquisition position.
+In determining the best and fully qualified officers for promotion, you shall give equal consideration to outstanding performance whether in an acquisition or non-acquisition position. - 6.
+Medical Community Considerations.
+Navy Medicine needs exemplary leaders able to thrive and inspire/deliver results, especially in complex and challenging times.
+Knowledge and proven performance/experience in a variety of settings including operational medicine, joint medical operations, and current garrison health care and fleet/FMF support is necessary.
+Future leaders must understand and have experience across the continuum of care that is Navy Medicine.
+Additionally, Navy Medicine greatly values joint experience and formal education, including JPME with knowledge and experience in a variety of settings including joint medical operations and current garrison health care delivery and operational support initiatives.
+Duty or service in combined or other staff positions at senior levels of government should also be considered favorably.